ulises-jeremias/dotfiles/README.md

 <details open>
 <summary>👋 ‎ <sup><sub><samp>HI THERE!
 THANKS FOR DROPPING BY!</samp></sub></sup></summary>

+You might be here looking for (Linux) rice reference or to fully replicate my personal configuration of my favorite Window Managers and several apps as well. ❄️

+It's also suitable for use in [GitHub Codespaces](https://docs.github.com/codespaces/customizing-your-codespace/personalizing-codespaces-for-your-account#dotfiles), [Gitpod](https://www.gitpod.io/docs/config-dotfiles), [VS Code Remote - Containers](https://code.visualstudio.com/docs/remote/containers#_personalizing-with-dotfile-repositories), or even Linux distributions that are not Arch Linux, through the minimum mode.

 <a href="#octocat--hi-there-thanks-for-dropping-by">
   <picture>
     <source media="(prefers-color-scheme: dark)" alt="" align="right" width="400px" srcset="./static/screen-2.jpg"/>
     <img alt="" align="right" width="400px" src="./static/screen-2.jpg"/>
   </picture>
 </a>

-You might be here looking for (Linux) rice reference or to fully replicate my personal configuration of my favorite Window Managers and several apps as well. ❄️

 This dotfiles are backed by [Chezmoi](https://www.chezmoi.io/) which is a dotfiles manager that is designed to be flexible and extensible.
 It is easy to bootstrap new machines and keep multiple machines in sync.
 It supports any platform that is supported by Go!